 Try this practice for 2-5 minutes every day and notice any shifts in your experience of yourself.
 If emotions arise during or after your practice, this is a good sign.
-It means you’re releasing old energy and making space for more love in your life.
-Allow the emotions to flow to completion.
+It means you’re releasing old pain and making room for more love in your life.

 Many of us learned early on to be self-sufficient.
-Self-sufficiency is a wonderful trait to have in life.
+Self-sufficiency is a beautiful trait to have in life.
 However, sometimes self-sufficiency can mask a fear of disappointment or a belief in unworthiness.

 In what ways would you like to be supported?
 Would you like someone to help you with your garden?
 Would you like someone’s feedback on a new project you’re working on?
 Would you enjoy a simple walk and talk with someone who feels safe and non-judgmental?